Avshalom Elitzur

-Avshalom Cyrus Elitzur (אבשלום כורש אליצור; born 30 May 1957) is an Israeli physicist and philosopher.
+Avshalom Cyrus Elitzur (אבשלום כורש אליצור; born 30 May 1957), is an Iranian-born Israeli physicist and philosopher.
+He is known for the Elitzur–Vaidman bomb tester in quantum mechanics.

 Biography

 Avshalom Elitzur was born in Kerman, Iran, to a Jewish family.
 When he was two years old, his family immigrated to Israel and settled in Rehovot.
 He left school at the age of sixteen and began working as a laboratory technician at the Weizmann Institute of Science in Rehovot.
 Elitzur received no formal university training before obtaining his PhD.
+Elitzur had a relationship with journalist Timura Lessinger, with whom he has a daughter.

+Academic career

 Elitzur was a senior lecturer at the Unit for Interdisciplinary Studies, Bar-Ilan University, Ramat-Gan, Israel.
-He is noted for the Elitzur–Vaidman bomb-testing problem in quantum mechanics, which was publicised by Roger Penrose in his book Shadows of the Mind.
+He is noted for the Elitzur–Vaidman bomb tester experiment in quantum mechanics, which was publicised by Roger Penrose in his book Shadows of the Mind.